"Can you see me ?"

 Monterey 1967 : Killing Floor (Burnett), Foxy Lady, Like A Rolling Stone, Rock Me Baby, The Wind Cries Mary, Wild Thing, , Purple Haze (Incomplete) -

-As previously stated,"Can You See Me" is present here but we only hear it at the beginning as artist Deny Dent performs a spectacular wall painting of Jimi.
+As previously stated,"Can You See Me" is included here but we only hear it at the beginning as artist Deny Dent performs a spectacular wall painting of Jimi.
 The incomplete"Purple Haze" is tagged on at the end of the film, with the closing titles.
 At the beginning there is a short commentary by John Phillips (of The Mamas & The Papas) who had organised the festival, plus a film montage over "Monterey", the song by Eric Burdon.

 This version also features bonus footage of The Experience performing "Sgt.
 Peppers Lonely Hearts Club Band" and "Wild Thing" at the "Christmas On Earth Continued" all night event, at the London Olympia 22 Dec 1967.
 This is from a long lost film titled "Watch Out For Your Ears" made by Tommy Weber.
 He had reportedly shot 12 hours of Hendrix footage* (probably including the other artists at the event) but has nearly all been lost forever it seems.
 Another song, "Foxy Lady", has survived and can be seen on YouTube.
 Why it wasn't used here is a mystery.
 Another chunk of footage from London Olympia can be scene in the official "Behind The Scenes - Bold As Love" video, where you can see Jimi playing his Flying V and Noel with a Stratocaster, so they must have been playing "Red House"!